Native American identity in the United States: United States government definitions

 The Indian Arts and Crafts Act of 1990 attempts to take into account the limits of definitions based in federally recognized tribal membership.
 In the act, having the status of a state-recognized Indian tribe is discussed, as well as having tribal recognition as an "Indian artisan" independent of tribal membership.
 In certain circumstances, this allows people who identify as Indian to legally label their products as "Indian made", even when they are not members of a federally recognized tribe.
 In legislative hearings, one Indian artist, whose mother is not Indian but whose father is Seneca and who was raised on a Seneca reservation, said, "I do not question the rights of the tribes to set whatever criteria they want for enrollment eligibility; but in my view, that is the extent of their rights, to say who is an enrolled Seneca or Mohawk or Navajo or Cheyenne or any other tribe.
 Since there are mixed bloods with enrollment numbers and some of those with very small percentages of genetic Indian ancestry, I don't feel they have the right to say to those of us without enrollment numbers that we are not of Indian heritage, only that we are not enrolled....
 To say that I am not [Indian] and to prosecute me for telling people of my Indian heritage is to deny me some of my civil liberties...and constitutes racial discrimination."

 Some critics believe that using federal laws to define who is "Indian" allows continued government control over Indians, even as the government seeks to establish a sense of deference to tribal sovereignty.
 Critics say Indianness becomes a rigid legal term defined by the BIA, rather than an expression of tradition, history, and culture.
 For instance, some groups which claim descendants from tribes that predate European contact have not been able to achieve federal recognition.
 On the other hand, Indian tribes have participated in setting policy with BIA as to how tribes should be recognized.
 According to Rennard Strickland, an Indian Law scholar, the federal government uses the process of recognizing groups to "divide and conquer" Indians: "the question of who is 'more' or 'most' Indian may draw people away from common concerns".

+Writers and scholars all describe Native American identity in the United States as a political status rather than a simple label.
+In this perspective, being a Native is connected to membership or citizenship in a tribal nation, and the tribal government reserves the power to decide the requirement for belonging.
+Additionally, this perspective emphasizes the relationship between the Native and the United States, and as well as, challenging the categorization of the "Native American."